sajidashrafdev/contact-form-8/README.md

-# contact-form-8
+# Contact Form 8

-Creating contact form 8 which get information from the form and stores it into the wpdb
+A simple and customizable WordPress plugin for adding contact forms to your site.

 ## Features

-- Custom contact form creation
-- Stores submitted form data in WordPress database (`wpdb`)
-- Easy integration with WordPress sites
+- Easy integration with WordPress
+- Customizable form fields
+- Email notifications
+- Spam protection

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/contact form 8/` directory.
+1. Upload the plugin files to the `/wp-content/plugins/contact-form-8/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Use the provided shortcode to display the contact form on any page or post.
+3. Use the shortcode `[contact_form_8]` to display the form on any page or post.

 ## Usage

+- Configure form settings in the plugin options.
-Add the shortcode `[contact_form_8]` to any page or post where you want the contact form to appear.
+- Add the shortcode to your desired location.

 ## Changelog

+### 1.0.0
-### Initial Commit
+- Initial release

-- Added basic contact form functionality
-- Stores form submissions in the WordPress database
+## License

+This plugin is licensed under the GPL v2 or later.

+## Support

+For support, please open an issue on the plugin repository or contact the developer.